The All-Time Best Kids’ Gifts Under $30

 26. Vdealen Speed Cube Set

 Oh, so your kid’s already mastered solving a Rubik’s Cube?
 Challenge them to a whole new level of color-coded puzzle-solving with this five-pack of brain teasers.
+For ages 8 and up.

 27. American Girl: Courtney’s Accessory Kit

 This Care Bear-loving, arcade-dwelling American Girl doll is so popular that half of her accessories are on back order.
 It probably won’t be long before this set—which includes a pretend cassette player, bangle bracelets, headphones, a “Maureen for Mayor” button and pretend Lip Smacker lip balm—disappears too.
 Plus, you’ll have fun explaining that yes, eons ago, people had to rewind a song in order to hear it a second time.
+For ages 8 and up.